-Before we continue into the electrical realm, we need to first picture a solar panel.
 While there are all types and configurations of these panels, all we need to worry about now is the basic, rectangular panel.
 One panel is made up of many cells, and each cell is made up of many layers of conductive material.
-Each cell is constructed with a positive and negative layer, which together creates an electric field.
+Each cell is constructed with a positive and negative layer, which together create an electric field.
 Sunlight transmits photons, which make contact with the cells, knocking electrons loose from their atoms.
 When both positive and negative layers of a cell are connected to a conductor, an electrical circuit is formed, and the solar harvester is complete.

 A simple explanation of direct current (DC) and alternating current (AC), and how they both play into the solar harvesting process can be simply stated: In DC, electrons flow in one direction around a circuit.
 Imagine a direct connection from a battery to a light bulb.
 Electrons travel from battery to bulb and back again.
 A simple circuit.
 With AC, electrons are both pushed and pulled.
 Picture the cylinder inside a car’s engine.
 The cylinder is moved in two, alternating directions, up and down.
 Electrons are pushed as well as pulled, and occasionally reverse direction.
 AC was selected for the U.S. electrical grid due to its low cost of transmitting over long distances.